FEASTorg/BREADS/docs/index.md

-# Welcome to the BREADS Docs!
+# Welcome to the BREADS Docs

 This is the documentation for the _Broadly Expandable and Reconfigurable Data Acquisition and Automation Device Specification_ (BREADS).
 Check out [feastorg.github.io/BREADS](https://feastorg.github.io/BREADS/) where these docs are hosted for easy access.